Why Should You Stop Using Focus Groups?

 - People have an extreme tendency to comply with the commands of someone in authority.
 If a respondent in a focus group comes across as something of an authority on the subject under discussion you may have a problem.

 - Don’t underestimate the importance of presentation.
 It sets expectations for how people respond now and in the future behaviour.
-This confirms my point about how people are very sensitive to how stimuli is presented.
 This may have implications for using mock up products or artwork rather than the finished design.

 - First impressions count.
-Once a price has been established in our minds it will largely determine our perception of current and future prices.
-This indicates how people have a natural tendency to anchor prices from past experience and can be heavily influenced by priming.
-Focus groups are often used to explore opinions towards early stage concepts using rough illustrations.
+Once a price is set, in our minds it determines our perception of current and future prices.
+This indicates how people have a natural tendency to anchor prices from past experiences.
+Focus groups explore opinions towards early stage concepts using rough illustrations.

-Thus, responses obtained from a person using their slow, rational system will be invalid if in reality people normally use their fast, unconscious brain to process and interact with the stimuli presented.
-And what if they switch between the two systems at various points?
+Responses obtained from a person using their slow, rational system will be invalid.
+If in reality people normally use their fast, unconscious brain to process and interact with the stimuli presented.
+But what if they switch between the two systems at various points?

-- The mind system that is predominately engaged during the process.
+- The mind system that predominately engages during the process.

-- The state of mind and context of the process being investigated.
+- The state of mind and context of the process.

 - How we present items to avoid priming, anchoring and framing bias.